-The Project in Medical Humanities (PMH) aims to promote this emerging interdisciplinary field by using the knowledge and methods of the arts and humanities in the general area of health sciences and in close collaboration with health care professionals.
+The Project in Medical Humanities (PMH) aims to promote this emerging interdisciplinary field by using the knowledge and methods of the arts and humanities in the broad area of health sciences and in close collaboration with health care professionals.
 In this way, the PMH seeks to improve the quality of health care by promoting the humanistic training of health professionals and students in health care (and other areas), and by valuing and honouring the patients’ voice and perspective.

-One of its key areas is advanced education and training, based on initiatives such as the post-graduation unit and Free Course on Narrative Medicine (offered since 2012), the forthcoming Doctoral Program in Medical Humanities and the Summer School in Narrative Medicine, among others.
+One of its key areas is advanced education and training, based on initiatives such as the post-graduation unit and Free Course on Narrative Medicine (offered since 2012), the forthcoming Doctoral Program in Medical Humanities and the Biennial Summer School in Narrative Medicine, among others.

-Another crucial aspect of the PMH is the Portuguese Network of Medical Humanities (PNMH), a platform that gathers universities, research centers, and health-related institutions as partners whose aim is to promote, discuss, reflect, and act upon the field of Medical Humanities.
+Another key aspect of the PMH is the Portuguese Network of Medical Humanities (PNMH), a platform that gathers universities, research centers, and health-related institutions as partners whose aim is to promote, discuss, reflect, and act upon the field of Medical Humanities.

 - The British Empire: Ideologies, Perspectives and Perceptions | Victorians Like Us